-If you want to go to England with your caravan, you basically have the same choice in transport options as if you only go with your car.
-However, there is one but.
-If you want to go to France via the Eurotunnel, only a limited number of gas installations are allowed*.
+f you want to go to England with your caravan, you basically have the same choice in transport options as if you only go with your car.
+However, if you want to go to France via the Eurotunnel, only a limited number of gas installations are allowed*.
 If you do need it, you have to make the crossing by ferry.
 The rules are usually a bit better on the ferry crossings.

 - Official Caravan Rules DFDS Caravan